vega/altair/doc/user_guide/marks/point.rst

 Dot Plot with Jittering
 ^^^^^^^^^^^^^^^^^^^^^^^
-To jitter points on a discrete scale, you can add random offset:
+To jitter points on a discrete scale, you can add a random offset:

 .. altair-plot::
     import altair as alt